logo for matrixlab-examples.com

 A coded function is used to return some value or information.
 Functions (made by you or built-in) do calculations, sure, but they’re also useful to indicate some errors that they encounter, let’s say for debugging purposes.

-On this page we’re not talking about any specific programming language.
-Functions do exist in every computer language.
+On this page we’re not talking about any specific programming language but functions do exist in every computer language.

 An example of script for PHP is the following: